 Migrate Shared mailbox to Microsoft 365

-This is where EdbMails Office 365 migration software comes into play.
-EdbMails offers a robust and user-friendly solution designed to simplify the Shared mailbox migration process.
-With its comprehensive features and step-by-step guidance, EdbMails ensures that your shared mailboxes are migrated efficiently.
+Here, EdbMails Office 365 migration software helps to overcome the situation.
+EdbMails is a reliable and easy-to-use solution for the Shared mailbox migration.
+Using EdbMails with its all-comprehensive feature set and clear step-by-step instructions ensures that your shared mailboxes are migrated effortlessly.

 Why migrate Office 365 Shared mailbox to Microsoft 365?

-- Enhanced security is another reason.
-User mailboxes allow for individual security and retention policies, offering better tracking of user activities and protection against unauthorized access.
+- Improved security is another reason.
+User mailboxes offer individual security and retention policies, offering better tracking of user activities and prevent misuse.

 Preparing for the Shared mailbox migration